peejaywk/MS3-CoinCollector/assets/documentation/testing.md

 1. Open browser and navigate to: http://coin-collector-ci-ms3.herokuapp.com/.
 2. Login as a non-admin and navigate to the Coin List page.
-3. Confirm that the pagination links at the bottom of the page are functioning correclty and that only six items are displayed per page.
+3. Confirm that the pagination links at the bottom of the page are functioning correctly and that only six items are displayed per page.
 4. Navigate to the My Collection page and edit the collection to have less than 6 coins in the collection.
 Confirm the pagination links are not displayed at the bottom of the screen.
-5. Add more coins to the collection (greater than 6) and conform the pagination links appear at the bottom of the screen and function correclty.
+5. Add more coins to the collection (greater than 6) and conform the pagination links appear at the bottom of the screen and function correctly.
 6. Repeat steps 4 and 5 for the Wish List page.

 #### Test Notes